Curry scores 43 to beat Boston, Warriors tie NBA Finals 2-2 - KTVZ

 BOSTON (AP) — Stephen Curry scored 43 points to lead the Golden State Warriors to a 107-97 victory over the Boston Celtics in Game 4 of the NBA Finals on Friday night, sending the series back to San Francisco knotted at two games apiece.

-Curry added 10 rebounds and made a pair of baskets during a 10-0 fourth-quarter run that turned a four-point Boston edge into a 100-94 Golden State lead.
-The Celtics missed six straight shots during that span.
+Two nights after shaking off a foot injury in a Game 3 loss, Curry stomped and shot his way to the third-best playoff performance of his career, adding 10 rebounds and making a pair of baskets during a 10-0 fourth-quarter run that turned a four-point Boston edge into a 100-94 Golden State lead.

+“The heart on that man is incredible,” Warriors guard Klay Thompson said.
+“The things he does, we kind of take for granted at times, to go out there and put us on his back.
+We’ve got to help him out on Monday.”

-Andrew Wiggins had 17 points and 16 boards for the Warriors, who will host Game 5 on Monday night.
-They would also hold the home-court advantage in a seventh game, if necessary.
+Andrew Wiggins had 17 points and 16 boards for the Warriors, who have won at least one road game for 27 consecutive playoff series.
+They will host Game 5 on Monday night, with Game 6 in Boston on Thursday; Golden State would hold the home-court advantage in a seventh game, if necessary.

+“We had to do it the difficult way,” said Celtics coach Ime Udoka, whose team split the first four games in each of its previous two series.
+“We have to do it again.
+It could have been an easier road, obviously, if you get the win tonight.
+But we’re 2-2 now.
+We know we can do it.
+We’ve done it before.”

-Jayson Tatum had 23 points and 11 rebounds, but managed just one basket while playing the entire fourth quarter.
-Jaylen Brown scored 21 points and Robert Williams III had 12 rebounds for Boston.
+Jayson Tatum had 23 points and 11 rebounds for Boston, but he managed just one basket while playing the entire fourth quarter.
+Jaylen Brown scored 21 points and Robert Williams III had 12 rebounds.

+Marcus Smart, who scored 18 points, hit a 3-pointer to give the Celtics a 94-90 lead with just over five minutes remaining.
+But they missed six straight shots and did not score again until the 1:18 mark, after Curry made a floater and a 3-pointer to give the Warriors a 100-94 lead.

+“He wasn’t letting us lose.
+That’s all it boils down to,” Warriors big man Draymond Green said.
+“I could tell in his demeanor, last couple of days, even after Game 3 that he was going to come out with that kind of fire.”

 Fans arriving at the TD Garden for what could have been the final time this season found a T-shirt draped over their seats with the 17 NBA championship banners lined up on the front.
 There was a blank rectangle where the 18th would go.